Jeremy Thorpe: Declining fortunes

-As Harold Wilson did not have an overall majority following the February 1974 election, he was widely expected to call another election before too long; he did so in September 1974.
+As Harold Wilson did not have an overall majority after the February 1974 election, he was widely expected to call another election before too long; he did so in September 1974.
 Thorpe anticipated a turning point in the Liberals' fortunes and campaigned under the slogan "one more heave", aiming for a complete breakthrough with entering a coalition a last resort.
 The phrase is attributed to advertising agent and Liberal parliamentary candidate Adrian Slade.
 Future Liberal Party leader David Steel called the whole campaign "a slightly less successful re-run of February."
 In the October 1974 general election, the Liberals received over 700,000 fewer votes and returned 13 MPs, down one, with Wilson achieving an overall majority of three.

 Thorpe and the Liberals were deflated by the outcome of the October 1974 election.
 Wilson's majority, albeit slim, denied Thorpe the role of kingmaker, leaving the Liberals without a clear role; as Dutton observes, apart from being neither Conservative or Labour, the Liberals lacked a distinctive identity and their policies were largely unknown to the public.
 A further problem for the party was the divergence between its activists, who were radicals well to the left of the official party, and a large section of its recent supporters who were disgruntled Conservatives.
 Thorpe, whose personal majority in North Devon had fallen to under 7,000 in October, confided to an associate that, unless the party were soon to make a significant impact, his days as leader might be numbered.

 During 1975 Thorpe campaigned for electoral reform, citing the "Great Vote Robbery" of the year before.
 He argued that electoral reform on a proportional basis would bring about a centrist stability to British politics that would favour British business.
 In the June 1975 referendum on the UK's continuing membership of the EEC, Thorpe campaigned for a "yes" vote alongside the pro-Europeans of both major parties, appearing with Heath (recently replaced as Conservative leader by Margaret Thatcher) at the Oxford Union.
 The referendum resulted in a two-to-one approval of the UK's membership, but Thorpe failed to stem the decline in his party's electoral fortunes.
 In the Woolwich West by-election on 26 June 1975 the party lost more than two-thirds of its October 1974 vote, a "major humiliation" according to The Guardian.